Student Achievement

 Calculation: Graduating seniors’ successful completion of a course specifically associated with one or more of the internships and study away were tracked.
 Participation in research with a faculty member were tallied from faculty records.
 Percentages of total graduating class were calculated.

-Performance: With the 2015 pilot implementation of the Quality Enhancement Plan and full implementation in 2016, increases on the experiential learning measures would be expected.
-Table 8.1-1 illustrates that participation rates have fluctuated considerably across measures, with 2019-20 reaching a particular low point on all.
+Performance: With the 2015 pilot implementation of the Quality Enhancement Plan and full implementation in 2016, increases on experiential learning measures were expected.
+Figure 4 (below) illustrates that participation rates have fluctuated considerably across measures, with 2019-20 reaching a particular low point on all.
 The 2019-20 performance included the semester that COVID-19 became widespread.
+Since that time, the participation in experiential learning activities has rebounded, and actually has exceeded the values observed during 2010-2021, for Internships, Study Away, and All Activities Combined.